Pandaura/PTS-Team/README.md

 * Prior to install follow this to enable systemd: ([see here](https://github.com/DamionGans/ubuntu-wsl2-systemd-script))
 * The script may fail to create the plexguide network in docker, simply run `docker network create plexguide` to fix
 * Use MultiHD to set another drive as the main path for data, we recommend this if your C drive is too small as WSL2 will default run on the OS drive, e.g. if you have a D: drive, this would be `/mnt/d/pathtoanewfolderforptsfiles`
-* Follow the rest of the guides for configuring PTS
+* Follow the rest of the guides for configuring Pandaura

-## Configuring PTS
+## Configuring Pandaura

-Configuring PTS fork is the same as configuring PG / PlexGuide.
+Configuring Pandaura fork is the same as configuring PG / PlexGuide.

-Then type the following to run the PTS menu: `sudo pts`
+Then type the following to run the Pandaura menu: `sudo pts`

 * Set up and deploy Traefik ([see here](https://github.com/Pandaura/PTS-Team/wiki/Traefik))

 * Close ports using Port Guard ([see here](https://github.com/Pandaura/PTS-Team/wiki/PTS-Port-Guard))

-* Deploy PTS Shield (GOAuth - all apps supported) [see here](https://github.com/Pandaura/PTS-Team/wiki/PTS-Shield)
+* Deploy Pandaura Shield (GOAuth - all apps supported) [see here](https://github.com/Pandaura/PTS-Team/wiki/PTS-Shield)

 * Set up and deploy PTS-Clone.
 You can restore you backup keys at this stage. [see here](https://github.com/Pandaura/PTS-Team/wiki/PTS-Clone)